UtoOpenSource/pixelbox/readme.md

-# kissbox
+# Pixelbox
 my last attempt to create pixelbox.
 This time it MUST be simple and pretty fast.

-Luajit FFI turns into mess when you trying to use small integers.
+*Luajit FFI turns into mess when you trying to use small integers.
-Now we are in PURE C, no dynamic languages.
+Now we are in PURE C, no dynamic languages.*
-Do you want modification/plugin?
+~~Do you want modification/plugin?
 Edit source and compile it!
-Easy!
+Easy!~~

-# license
+# Pages
-Copyright (C) 2023 UtoECat.
+See list of [Licenses](LICENSES.md) for code and resources.
-License : GNU GPL 3.0 or later.
+See screenshots (TODO)
-No any warrianty!
+See todo list in Projects tab.
+(TODO)